solargrammars/solargrammars.github.io/_drafts/colors-in-context.md

 <img src="/assets/img/blog/colors-in-context-img/image_graphs/wiki4.png"> | <img src="/assets/img/blog/colors-in-context-img/image_graphs/wiki4_graph.png">|
 <img src="/assets/img/blog/colors-in-context-img/image_graphs/wiki5.png"> | <img src="/assets/img/blog/colors-in-context-img/image_graphs/wiki5_graph.png">|

+We can see that the resulting graphs represent a good discretization of the images, as they seems to cover the color spectrum  quite well.
+The nodes position are not aligned with the actual image composition, but that can be added.

 Having computed these graphs for a set of images, how can we learn feature representations that encode the relationships between colors?